Panama Tips for Travelers – 12 Things to Know Before You Go

 If you are from Canada or the United States, you don’t need to bring a power adapter or converter.
 Yay!

-It’s a good idea to always check for whether you need a power adapter when you travel.
+It’s a good idea to always check whether you need a power adapter when you travel.
 You may also need a converter with some electric items.
-But it’s so nice to not need them!
+But it’s so nice not to need them!

 8. Take Uber